Scientific topics Critical minerals at Geoscience Australia

 Exploring for the Future

-The Australian Government’s $225 million Exploring for the Future program, led by Geoscience Australia, is committed to supporting a strong economy, resilient society and sustainable environment for the benefit of Australians.
+The Australian Government’s $225 million Exploring for the Future program (2016-24), led by Geoscience Australia, committed to supporting a strong economy, resilient society and sustainable environment for the benefit of Australians.

-At its heart, the program is about contributing to a sustainable, long-term future for Australia through an improved understanding of the nation’s mineral and energy potential and groundwater resources.
+At its heart, the program was about contributing to a sustainable, long-term future for Australia through an improved understanding of the nation’s mineral and energy potential and groundwater resources.

-By gathering and analysing geological and geophysical data and making the results publicly available, the program supports regional development and informed decision making across Australia, resulting in jobs and growth.
+By gathering and analysing geological and geophysical data and making the results publicly available, the program supported regional development and informed decision making across Australia, resulting in jobs and growth.

 Project activities during Phase 2 of the EFTF program